-This itinerary has been designed to let you experience the natural beauty of Ecuador in a range of different and exciting ways.
-From mountain biking down a volcano to white water rafting and jungle walks, our Equatorial Adventure has it all.
-You'll encounter many kinds of wildlife and we haven't forgotten time to relax either - the trip includes 2 stops at volcanically-heated thermal baths for some pampering.
+We designed this itinerary to help you get up close to the natural beauty of Ecuador in a range of exciting and eco-friendly ways.
+From mountain biking down a volcano and taking a motorised canoe into the Amazon, to jungle hikes and white water rafting down 2 thrilling rivers, we think this trip is perfect for adventurous souls.
+You'll meet indigenous communities and encounter lots of wildlife but we haven't forgotten time to relax either, with 2 stops at volcanically-heated thermal baths for some well-deserved pampering.

 Day 1: On arrival you will be met by our local guide, who will help you acclimatise to Ecuador and make sure the trip runs smoothly.
 We will take you to your hotel and, depending on your time of arrival, you can spend a few hours exploring Quito and its amazing old town before bedding down for the night.

 Day 3: To work up an appetite for breakfast, we suggest a dip in the local thermal baths, for which Baños is famous.
 The day then begins with a bike ride to the Amazonian frontier town of Puyo, taking you down from the Andes into the warm and humid Amazon basin.
-You can choose to do 20km of this route or the full 55km, but either way it is all down hill!
-After you have reached Puyo and had some lunch you will carry on by car, driving through Quichua villages and tropical rainforest to a beautiful lodge overlooking the majestic Napo River.
+You can choose to do 20km of this route or the full 55km, but either way it is all down hill with spectacular views!
+After lunch in Puyo you will carry on by car, driving through Quichua villages and tropical rainforest to a beautiful lodge overlooking the majestic Napo River.
 (B/L/D)

 Day 5: Today it's time to get on with the adventure and drive up into the hills for a rafting trip on the Upper Napo river, also known as Jatunyacu, which means 'big water'.
 And BIG is probably the best word to describe this river - big waves and lots of fun!
 Jatunyacu is crystal clear as it flows from the Llanganates National Park, an extremely rugged and uninhabited mountain range believed by some to be the hiding place of Inca gold.
 (B/L/D)

-Day 7: Refreshed by a good night’s sleep, today you will experience the thrill of the Quijos river , fast becoming one of the best-known rivers for white water rafting in Latin America.
-Pull on your wetsuit for a day of rafting through exciting rapids and past some of Ecuador’s most beautiful scenery.
+Day 7: Refreshed by a good night’s sleep, today you will experience the thrill of the Quijos river, fast becoming one of the best-known rivers for white water rafting in Latin America.
+Pull on your wetsuit for a day of rafting through exciting rapids past some of Ecuador’s most beautiful scenery.

 After successfully running the rapids, you'll be taken up the 'Valley of the Waterfalls' to the Termas de Papallacta Spa for a well-earned soak in the volcanically-heated mineral waters.
 The best thing is that you will spend the night here, so there's plenty of time to enjoy a massage or two.
 (B/L/D)

-Day 8: How best to relax is the biggest question of the day.
+Day 8: How best to relax is the biggest question for this morning.
 Sleep in late?
 Soak in the thermal baths and get pampered in the spa?
-Stroll along the river bank path?
-Finally, after a delicious lunch, it's time to head back to Quito and a last night get-together.
+Stroll along the river path?
+Then, after a delicious lunch, it's time to head back to Quito and a last night get-together.
 (B/L)

-Services included: hotels on shared room basis, meals, transfers and activities as mentioned, entry fees, English speaking guide.
+Services included: hotels on shared room basis, meals, transfers and activities as mentioned, entry fees, English speaking guide, 24 hour assistance

 Note: stops can be extended, added or cut - just ask us!